Schedule at a Glance

 In July of 2017, with only two weeks’ notice to launch, we learned that the university was leasing a performing arts theatre in the heart of our downtown tourist district and management of the venue would fall to our department.
 The venue was one that was near and dear to longtime community members, a highlight in the tourist district, home to several community arts programs, and full of a rich history.
-Needless to say, there was nothing low profile about the university's decision to lease the space and begin use of it as a temporary home to an academic department during our own Fine Arts District renovation.
-In our case, the high profile venue was a theatre, but we all probably have a similar high profile venue at our university.
+There was nothing low profile about the university's decision to lease the space and begin use of it as a temporary home to an academic department during our own Fine Arts District renovation.
+In our case, the high-profile venue was a theatre, but we all probably have a similar high-profile venue at our university.
 Regardless of the type of venue you may have, there’s so much that is put under the spotlight as announcements are made, press releases go out, and your team is starting to receive questions from all angles before you’ve had the chance to iron out all the details of your venue.
-Join us as we approach this high profile venue case study and consider systems, policies, media, vendors, staffing, marketing, contracting, collaboration, and ongoing management of what is now a shared space between two campus departments and several community groups with vested interests.
+Join us as we approach this high-profile venue case study and consider systems, policies, media, vendors, staffing, marketing, contracting, collaboration, and ongoing management of what is now a shared space between two campus departments and several community groups with vested interests.
 Let’s dive into ways to keep your composure when the spotlight is on you!

-So you have been asked to Start a NEW Conferences & Events Program?
+So You Have Been Asked to Start a New Conferences & Events Program?

 Presented by: Kavinda Arthenayake, Director, College Events & Conference Services, Commencement; Patricia Nolin, Coordinator, College Events & Conference Services, Commencement; Kathi Bacon, Coordinator, Conference & Events, Rhode Island College